 Step 4: Psychological Evaluation

-Your surrogate will have a psychological evaluation which can take between 2 and 4 four weeks.
+Your surrogate will have a psychological evaluation which can take between 1 and 2 weeks.
 It generally involves meeting a Licensed Therapist to discuss the ins and outs of surrogacy and perform a psychological evaluation.
 We require that psychological examinations be submitted to our agency before the medical screening is completed.

 Step 5: Medical Clearance